 Mountain lions are one of the apex predators found in North America.
 While they’re obligate carnivorous like all other felines, the exact specifics of their diets are often unknown – things like how much they eat or the exact animals they prefer.
 Their most common prey are mule deer but they will take down whatever prey they can.
 Mountain lions are ambush hunters who like to lie on ledges or along tree limbs and fall on their prey from above.
 In the article below, we’ll answer questions about what mountain lions eat as well as many more!

 How Much Do Mountain Lions Eat?

 In a single meal, mountain lions can eat anywhere between 20 and 30 pounds of meat, especially if they’ve recently hunted a large animal.
 In comparison, humans only eat around four pounds of food per day (and that’s usually at the very most!)

 Mountain lions aren’t always eating fresh food either.
 While they won’t scavenge like other animals might, they have been known to bury their prey and eat off the remains for nearly two weeks at a time.
 However, mountain lions may not be successful hunters all the time.
 As a result, mountain lions primarily eat deer, but also go after other large game like bighorn sheep and elk.
-They also prey on smaller mammals such as mice or rabbits.
+They also prey on smaller mammals such as mice, turkeys, raccoons, porcupines, or rabbits.

 How Do Mountain Lions Hunt?

 Mountain lions are known as opportunistic hunters, which means that they’re willing to hunt nearly anything that won’t take a lot of effort.

 Rather than going out of their way to track and hunt prey, mountain lions are more likely to hide in treetops or other areas with high coverage in order to ambush and kill prey with a lethal bite to the spinal cord.